Cape Byron on the far north coast of New South Wales overlooks a wild and stunning ocean and a bevy of beautiful Byron Bay beaches.

 Ferry Crossing Caravan Park Brunswick Heads

 Think outside the square.
 Twenty minutes to the north of Byron is the Ferry Crossing Caravan Park on the river and highway at Brunswick Heads.
 In late April prices there were less than half that of the caravan parks at Byron.
 We enjoyed visiting Byron for part of the day and then browsing the second hand shops and cafes at Brunswick Heads before heading back to Ferry Crossing.

-The cost to park a van in a riverfront position at Ferry Crossing in late April was $37AUD per night for six nights.
+The cost to park a van in a riverfront position at Ferry Crossing in November is $92 for two nights.

-A search of Airbnb showed this shared house at Byron for $79AUD/night for two people.
+A search of Airbnb showed this room in a Byron Bay House for $99AUD/night for two people.